joestubbs/coe379L-sp25/docs/unit01/eda.rst

    dtypes: int64(3), object(9)
    memory usage: 9.6+ KB

-We can see that ``engine`` column contains numeric data, for example: 375.0HP 3.5L V6 Cylinder Engine Gasoline Fue but it is represented as a string
+We can see that ``engine`` column contains numeric data, for example: ``375.0HP 3.5L V6 Cylinder Engine Gasoline Fuel`` but it is represented as a string

 We need to strip off the units characters and leave only the numeric value.
 At that point we can cast the value to a float.